 - Laws Requiring the Impossible – legislation should not require citizens to do the impossible.
 If the law cannot be complied with, it is unfair.

 - The constancy of Law Through Time – legislation should not change continuously.

 - Congruence Between Official Action and Declared Rule – The law declared should be the same as the law administered.

 Joseph Raz posits that humans are rational creatures who make rational decisions.
-These decisions are made based on a set of rules to which they are subject.
+These decisions are based on a set of rules to which they are subject.
 These rules are the legal system.
-Raz notes that to be a valid system of rules, the law should:
+Raz notes that to be a good system of rules, the law should:

-- Be Open, Prospective, and Clear – Citizens can only obey laws that they know about, which are understandable and occur in the future.
+- Be Open, Prospective, and Clear – Citizens can only obey laws they know about, which are understandable and occur in the future.

-- Be Relatively Stable – Citizens should plan for the long term and have a reasonable expectation that the law will remain relatively stable.
+- Be Relatively Stable – Citizens should plan for the long term and reasonably expect the law to remain relatively stable.

-- Made Using Open, Stable, Clear, and General Rules – There must be a known and proper procedure for making laws.
+- Made Using Open, Stable, Clear, and General Rules – There must be a general and proper procedure for making laws.

 - Be Interpreted by an Independent Judiciary – Legislation is only effective if given effect by a court order.
 The court must be free from external pressures, especially if one of the parties is the government itself.